Aitia-IIOT/arrowhead-event-handler-demo-js/README.md

 # ARROWHEAD EVENT HANDLER CLIENT

-This is a NodeJS project, which contains offers clients for the Event Hanlder
+This is a NodeJS project, which offers Arrowhead compliant clients which are able to use the Event Handler

 ### For the first time